Our Reception Unit

 We have a qualified Special Educational Needs lead in school, who works closely with us to support all of our children's needs.
 Our staff are particularly experienced in supporting speech and language difficulties and behaviour.
 We always work closely with families and a support plan may be formed to work towards small step targets to aid your child's development.

-5. How do I keep informed about my child's progress at Nursery/School?
+9. How do I keep informed about my child's progress?

 We hold two formal parents evenings a year in October and March, and you will be invited to book an appointment.
 We also provide a written report at the end of the summer term.
 However, we pride ourselves on building excellent relationships with our families so that if you ever need to talk to us, you can!

-6. What do I need to provide my child with for a day at Nursery/School?
+10. What do I need to provide my child with for a day at School?

 We LOVE being outside in all weathers!
 Please provide wellies, waterproof coat and if possible, a rain suit or waterproof trousers.
 We run forest school sessions on site in our own woodland area each week, come rain or shine.
 Getting muddy is an essential part of growing up, and we embrace it!